Simo-Hub1/skin-tumor-analysis/README.md

 # Skin Tumor Analysis

-R scripts for analysis and visualization of longitudinal skin tumor measurements in mice across six genotypes differing in chromosomal instability (CIN) levels.
-Two experiments are included: the main skin tumor experiment and the DMBA-CIN experiment.
+R scripts for analysis and visualization of skin tumor and cell growth experiments in CIN mouse models.
+Four experiments are included: the main skin tumor experiment, the DMBA-CIN experiment, the carprofen treatment experiment, and a resazurin cell growth assay on organoids.

 ## Contents